 All MARC trainees are admitted to the UTSA Honors College and have the option of completing Honors College requirements.
 Those in the College of Sciences are expected to graduate with a COS Distinction in Research.
 Psychology trainees should pursue Departmental Honors.
 Engineering trainees are expected to pursue Engineering Honors Program Admission.

-All MARC-U*STAR participants take part in a variety of activities that build their credentials for doctoral program entry and help them to succeed once they are there.
+All MARC participants take part in a variety of activities that build their credentials for doctoral program entry and help them to succeed once they are there.
 They perform original scientific research at UTSA and at a summer internship at top research institutions around the country.
 They travel to scientific conferences throughout the country and present their research findings.
-They take courses to develop themselves in the biosciences, and participate in activities to strengthen their leadership skills and to develop both personally and professionally.
-They complete a MARC thesis and also apply for College Honors.
+They take courses to develop themselves in the biosciences, and participate in activities to strengthen their leadership skills and to develop both personally and professionally and complete a MARC thesis.
 Finally, they are introduced to a broad range of scientific disciplines and are provided with networking opportunities with representatives of some of the nation's top research universities.
-It is the goal and the hope of program staff that all of our students obtain doctoral school admission, successfully complete their degrees, and pursue satisfying research careers.
+It is the goal and the hope of program directors and staff that all of our students obtain doctoral program admission, successfully complete their degrees, and pursue satisfying research careers.

 The MARC program is one of the training programs in the UTSA Research Initiatives for Scientific Equity (RISE) Office.
 See RISE Office for details about the programs.